 The actual treatment program for LGBT individuals will be virtually the same as in the heterosexual rehab programs.
 Industry standards, best practices, and evidence-based approaches guide all quality rehab programs, regardless of the unique features of the clients.
 Treatment programs should be structured, supportive, and safe.
 Treatment will include the following elements:

 - Intake process.
 The initial intake process involves a detailed interview and other assessment techniques that helps the clinician to ascertain a specific diagnosis.
-This will also include a psychological assessment to identify if there is a co-occurring mental health disorder.
+This will also include a psychological assessment to identify if there is a co-occurring mental wellness disorder.
 A physical exam is usually included in this initial step.
 From this data the clinical staff can design an individualized treatment protocol and set recovery goals.

 - Residential Detox.
 Many individuals entering rehab will first have to complete the detox process.
 This involves several days during which the body is eliminating the remaining toxins or chemicals of the substance.
 During detox the client will be closely monitored, allowing for the detox team to intervene with medications and other measures that help reduce the discomfort of withdrawal symptoms.